Thornapple Quilting & Design Studio LLC - Prepare your quilt

 Several steps are needed to prepare your quilt so your quilt will be the best it can be.
 Who doesn't want a better looking finished quilt!

-- Iron the front of the quilt, especially as you are sewing the blocks, there is much more material in those seams!
+Iron the front of the quilt, especially as you are sewing the blocks together.
 Place top and backing (also ironed) on hangers folded length ways.
-Pin work order on quilt top (downlaodable from bottom of the page).
+Pin work order on quilt top (download from bottom of the page).
 Mark your batting with last name and first initial.

-- Open up the intersections of blocks that have more than 4 seams coming together.
-(Take the few stitches that extend over the 1/4" seam line out, open and press flat) The reason for this step is to prevent the nail hard multiple intersection of blocks.
+Open up the intersections of blocks that have more than 4 seams coming together.
+(Take the few stitches that extend over the 1/4" seam line out, open and press flat) This step is to prevent the nail hard raised multiple intersections of blocks.
 This step helps eliminate an uneven sewing surface for the longarm machine.
 The foot of the machine does not move up and down as freely as a domestic does.

-- Make sure your backing on all of the sides have straight edges.
-Seamed backings should be sewn 1" allowance.
+Make sure your backing on all of the sides have straight edges.
+Seamed backings should be sewn 1" allowance and pressed open.
 This makes a stronger backing at the seam.

-These are just a few steps that not only assist the longarmer in producing a better product for you, they help you create a better quilt.
+These are just a few steps that not only assist the longarmer in producing a better product for you..
 We realize you put in long hours constructing your quilt top.
 These added steps are just as important as the construction is for the final outcome.
 We would welcome the opportunity to earn your trust and deliver to you the best service in the industry.
 Below is a work order form for you to download.